johnbrett/calibrate/README.md

 Calibrate [![Build Status](https://travis-ci.org/johnbrett/calibrate.svg?branch=master)](https://travis-ci.org/johnbrett/calibrate) [![Dependency Status](https://david-dm.org/johnbrett/calibrate.svg)](https://david-dm.org/johnbrett/calibrate)
 =========

 Micro library for providing uniform json output for RESTful APIs, with error handling.

-Feel free to raise an issue or contact me on twitter if you have any questions @\_johnbrett\_.
-Feature requests and bug reports are welcomed.
+Feel free to raise an issue or contact me on twitter if you have any questions @\_johnbrett.
+Beginners, feature requests and bug reports are welcomed.

 *Please star if you using this module so I know where to focus my time spent on open source work.*